angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 Turns out on turn 4 they played an :card[Urza's Saga] and a :card[Painter's Servant], which meant besides the hate bears I would also need to fight through :card[Grindstone].
-G2 and 3 I mulled to hands that could cast Doomsday early and cast DD on t1 and t2 respectively never giving them a chance to play lock pieces.
+G2 and 3 I mulled to hands that could cast Doomsday early and cast Dd on t1 and t2 respectively never giving them a chance to play lock pieces.

 > 2-1